Karolina Gočeva: 2023–present: Upcoming tenth studio album

 In March 2023, Gočeva gave an interview for the Žilet show on the Macedonian Radio Television.
 On 13 December 2023, Gočeva released the song "Daj na Sunce" (Give to the sun) written by Dino Muharemović and arranged by Dino Šukalo alongside a black-and-white music video directed by Miomir Milić.
-The song had its premiere at the Serbian radio station "Naxi" where the singer briefly revealed that the title serves as a call for the female protagonist to show her beautiful face to the sun.
+The song premiered at the Serbian radio station "Naxi" where the singer briefly revealed that the title serves as a call for the female protagonist to show her beautiful face to the sun.
 She recorded the song two months prior its release.
 The clip was filmed in November at a cold temperature of - 5°C on two locations on the Macedonian Bistra Mountain, including Galičnik and Mavrovo.

 In promotion of the song, she appeared on the show Među Nama on the Serbian channel Nova S in Belgrade on 21 December 2023 where she gave an interview.
-On 22 December, she appeared on the Serbian show Kec na jedanaest in Belgrade where she further promoted the song, gave an interview and performed her Serbian-language songs "Srešćemo se Opet", "Kad Voliš" and "Više se ne Vraćaš" as well as a Macedonian cover version of "Ako Zgrešam Neka Izgoram".
+On 22 December, she appeared on the Serbian show Kec na jedanaest in Belgrade where she further promoted the song, gave an interview and performed her Serbian-language songs "Srešćemo se Opet", "Kad Voliš", and "Više se ne Vraćaš" as well as a Macedonian cover version of "Ako Zgrešam Neka Izgoram".
 The singer spoke as well about her plans of a future studio album on which she had placed several of her own songs, announced a new single before its final release and said she was aiming for a release by September or October of that year.
 Speaking about her future plans of attending the Eurovision Song Contest, she revealed how much responsibility she was faced with the last time she had performed in 2007 and that given the advancement of social media analyses of both the semi-final and final entries, she would not necessarily want to go through the "stressful experience" again.